 - develop leadership, both individual and collaborative, among participants;

-- establish mentoring networks; and
+- establish mentoring networks;

 - refine the values and skills supporting lifelong social responsibility.